 Accommodations and Meals

-Your Guatemala medical volunteering program fee covers accommodations and meals, so we’ve got you covered while you’re traveling abroad.
+Your Guatemala medical volunteer program fee covers accommodations and meals, we’ve got you covered while you’re traveling abroad.
 You’ll be staying with a welcoming local Guatemalan host family in their clean, comfortable and safe home.
-They’ll share three healthy local meals a day with you and offer you a behind the scenes look into their fascinating culture.
+They’ll share two healthy local meals a day (breakfast and dinner) with you and offer you a behind the scenes look into their fascinating culture.